tsukuba-hpcs/finchfs/docs/run.rst

 ``finchfsd`` starts with MPI.
 The finchfsd options are the following.

 * ``-c db_dir`` : specifies a database directory or a DAX device.
 If the directory does not exist, it will be created.
-* ``-s db_size`` : specifies a database size.
-This option is only effective when using the pmemkv and fsdax.
-Default is 1 GiB.
 * ``-v log_level`` : specifies the log level (e.g. debug).
 Default is info.

 An example of a script is the following.